laurentperrinet/Perrinet20PredictiveProcessing/README.md

 ---------------------------------------------------------------

-![Figure 1: **(A)** This figure reports the response of predictive processing during the simulation of pursuit initiation, using a single sweep of a visual target, while compensating for sensory motor delays.
+![Figure 1: **(A)** This figure reports the response of predictive processing during the simulation of pursuit initiation while compensating for sensory motor delays, using a single sweep of a visual target.
 Here, we see horizontal excursions of oculomotor angle (dark blue line).
-One can see clearly the initial displacement of the target that is suppressed by action after a few approximately 200 ms, modeling a prototypical pursuit eye movement.
+One can see clearly the initial displacement of the target that is suppressed by action after approximately 200 ms, modeling a prototypical pursuit eye movement.
 Additionally, we illustrate the effects of assuming wrong sensorimotor delays on pursuit initiation.
 Under pure sensory delays (red dotted line), one can see clearly the